korlaxxalrok/udacity-fsnd-p2/README.md

 #### Functions contained in 'tournament.py'

 connect - Meant to connect to the database.
-Already set up for you.

 deleteMatches - Remove all the matches records from the database.